zanerock/cloudsite/site/docs/user-guides/domain-name-selection.md

 ## Terminology

-- A _top level domain_ or _TLD_ is the last bit in a domain name.
-E.g., '.com', '.org', '.us', etc.
-- A _domain name_ generally refers to the bit before the last dot + the TLD.
-E.g., 'google.com', 'amazon.com', 'liquid-labs.com', etc.
-- A _registrar_ refers to a company where you can register a domain name.
-- The _resale market_ refers to domain names which are bought to be resold rather than used.
 - _Domain hacking_ is where you use the domain name to spell or suggest a brand name, word, or phrase.
 E.g., 'bit.ly', 'simpli.city', 'ac.es', 'main.st', etc.
+- _Domain name_ generally refers to the bit before the last dot + the TLD.
+E.g., 'google.com', 'amazon.com', 'liquid-labs.com', etc. This is also known as the 'apex domain'.
+- _Domain name system_ or _DNS_ translates domain names into the IP addresses that browsers actually use to retrieve content.
+- _Registrar_ refers to a company where you can register a domain name.
+- _Resale market_ refers to domain names which are bought to be resold rather than used.
+- _Top level domain_ or _TLD_ is the last bit in a domain name.
+E.g., '.com', '.org', '.us', etc.

+## Select a domain name

-## Checking a domain name's status
+### Checking a domain name's status

 To start with, you'll need to be able to tell whether a domain name is already taken.
 We recommend [NameCheap.com](https://namecheap.com) for searching.
 You can use other registrars and tools, but NameCheap.com does one of the better jobs of showing you names available through the resale market and they offer a wide range of TLD options.

-## Selection process
+### Selection process

 1. Brainstorm base names.
 2. Determine applicable TLDs.
 Can the you use domain hacking?